What is Teams?

 - People external to the University (such as NHS staff) cannot join a Team.

 - There are no public Teams.
 Created Teams are set to be private, meaning access is by invitation from the Team owner only.
-So you cannot search for a Team to join.
+Therefore, you cannot search for a Team to join.

 - Teams cannot consist of just one or two people.
 So there can only be one team per course or programme.
 You can separate discussions using channels.

 - Teams cannot be embedded into an external website or VLE.
 It has to be accessed using the website or application.

 - Students cannot remain anonymous, any contributions are clearly identifiable and the student’s name and email address will be available to all.

 Team owners should ensure that appropriate moderation and guidance in relation to appropriate engagement is in place.
 Engaging in online communication: student guidance is a good place to start.
 Once a solid foundation for discussion has been established, students should be able to initiate and direct themselves.